 Amid the torrent of new supplements, powders, and tonics that are released each year, it can be difficult to know what's good for your health and which products just have great marketing.
 Melina Jampolis, MD, physician nutrition specialist and founder of SpiceFit, says that you don't have to look far to find ingredients with powerful health benefits—just head to your spice rack.

 "Most Americans eat few spices and should be incorporating more into their diet—it is a simple way to boost the healthfulness of their diet while also boosting the flavor, so it's a win-win," she tells MyDomaine.
 She also points out that spices are a hero ingredient for reducing inflammation, which is said to affect up to 75% of the population.
 "There is good evidence to demonstrate that many spices can increase the production of proteins in your body associated with fighting inflammation and decrease the levels of proteins associated with causing inflammation," she says.
-What's more is that "in a recent study of over 1100 foods highest in antioxidants, 13 of the top 50 were spices."
+What's more is that many spices were included in a recent study of over 3100 foods highest in antioxidants.

 Studies aside, Jampolis says she's seen the serious health benefits of spices up close with one of her clients.
 "I have been fascinated by the potential weight-loss benefits of spices for years after trying a concentrated form of cayenne pepper in a patient who was struggling to lose weight despite being active and eating super clean," she recalls.
 "After starting the supplement, she lost four pounds in the first two weeks and reached her goal weight, losing an additional 11 pounds."
 Not surprisingly, it spurred her to develop products containing a high concentration of healthy spices and is penning a cookbook.